tomzox/ST_assembly/README.md

 # Assembly programs for Atari-ST

-These are two assembly programs I wrote for my Atari-ST in MC-68000 assembly mainly between 1986-1988.
-The purpose for writing these was for learning about the new platform (especially the "GEMDOS" CP/M clone, about graphical user-interface design in general and the rich AES/VDI libraries in particular) as well as for my own use.
+I'm sharing a bitmap painting program and a text editor/IDE which I wrote for my Atari-ST in MC-68000 assembly mainly between 1986-1988.
+The original purpose for writing these was for learning about the new platform (especially the GEMDOS CP/M clone, about graphical user-interface design in general and the rich AES/VDI libraries in particular) as well as for my own use.

-I don't expect these programs to be of use for anyone these days.
-I started the effort for creating this page mainly for rediscovering myself what I created 30 years ago, but also for brushing-up my 68k assembly skills.
-The repository contains the original sources written in the 80s, but in case of TH-paint the latest version is considerably reworked, which was unavoidable for getting to understand at all what the sparsely commented code was doing.
+I don't expect these programs to be useful for more than satisfying historical interest these days.
+I started the effort for creating this page mainly for rediscovering myself what I created 30 years ago, but also for brushing-up my assembly skills.
+The repository contains the original sources written in the 80s, but in case of TH-paint the latest version is partially reworked, which was unavoidable for getting to understand at all what the sparsely commented code was doing.
 (Please don't assume even the latest version reflects my current coding style though.
 I wrote these programs before I ever used a structured programming language.)